q9tx/SoutyUI/README.md

 # 🌀 SoutyUI

 **SoutyUI** is a modern, lightweight UI framework for Python built to outperform PyQt5/6 and NiceGUI.
-It combines simplicity, flexibility, and speed perfect for building both **desktop** and **web-based** interfaces with minimal code.
+It combines simplicity, flexibility, and speed perfect for building both **desktop** and **web based** interfaces with minimal code.

 ---